 Right size of need: The level of Emergent Fund support is appropriate to the work

-Nominations can be ideas, collaborations, campaigns, or organizations, whether or not they are fully formed; don't worry about your notes being perfect or comprehensive.
-All notes from our nomination form will be shared with our Advisory Council for review.
+Proposals can be ideas, collaborations, campaigns, or organizations, whether or not they are fully formed; don't worry about your notes being perfect or comprehensive.
+All notes from our application form will be shared with our Advisory Council for review.

 To learn more, please visit our Advisory Council page.